nii-yamagishilab/AntiDeepfake/README.md

 | [XLS-R-1B](https://huggingface.co/nii-yamagishilab/xls-r-1b-anti-deepfake)       | 965M   | ✓  | 5.39    | 2.52      | 5.74       | 12.14        | 1.35     | 26.76    |
 | [XLS-R-2B](https://huggingface.co/nii-yamagishilab/xls-r-2b-anti-deepfake)       | 2.2B   | ✓  | 4.67    | 2.30      | 2.62       | 1.65         | 1.23     | 27.77    |

-## 📢 News and Updates

-[Sep.
-20, 2025] Add functions and a demo notebook for drift detection.
-Please check details [README_drift.md](./README_drift.md).

-[June 27, 2025] Initial release!!!

-[July 4, 2025] We added supplementary information to our training data to help guide your selection of which data to use.
-Please check [here](./protocols/README.md).

 ## Table of Contents
 - [Try it out](#try-it-out)